What is Schizophrenia?

 The use of cognitive-behavioral therapy is showing particular promise for improving symptoms of schizophrenia, such as delusions and hallucinations.
 This approach helps strengthen the person's capacity for normal thinking, using mental exercises and self-observation.
 People with schizophrenia are taught to critically analyze and develop techniques for dealing with specific symptoms, such as hearing voices.

-Psychosocial therapies can also be helpful for addressing alcohol and substance abuse, smoking, and weight gain.
+Psychosocial therapies can also help address alcohol and substance abuse, smoking, and weight gain.

 Rehabilitation services can include counseling to help with: